jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 | `setIdentifiedDeviceGroupName(device_trust_group_name)`   | (optional) Only check the host part of the URL against the named device group.
 Defaults to `null` which will check all device groups.   |

 ---

+Here is the source code for our TrustedProxy iControlLX extension for your investigation.

 ****TrustedProxy iControlLX extension code****
 ```